Hilbert-space correlations beyond multifractality and bipartite entanglement in many-body localised systems

 To study how the correlation $C(r_A,r_B)$ changes across the MBL transition, we consider an archetypal model, namely a disordered spin-chain described by the Hamiltonian \eq{ H = \sum_{\ell=1}^{L-1}J_\ell\sigma^z_{\ell}\sigma^z_{\ell+1} +\sum_{\ell=1}^L[h_\ell\sigma^z_{\ell} + \Gamma\sigma^x_\ell]\,, } where $J_\ell\in[J-\Delta,J+\Delta]$ and $h_\ell\in[-W,W]$ are independent random numbers drawn from a uniform distribution.
 We use $J=\Gamma=1$ and $\Delta=0.2$.
 For these parameters and the kind of system sizes accessible to exact diagonalisation (ED), the model has an estimated critical disorder strength of $W_c\approx 3.75$~\cite{abanin2021distinguishing}.
-However, recent works have suggested that a genuine MBL phase, stable in the thermodynamic limit, can set in only at much larger values of $W$ for standard disordered models~\cite{morningstar2021avalanches,sels2022bath} and the apparent localisation for finite systems at $W>W_c$ can be understood partially via many-body resonances~\cite{,gopalakrishnan2015lowfrequency,garratt2021resonances,crowley2022constructive,garratt2022resonant,long2022phenomenology}.
+However, recent works have suggested that a genuine MBL phase, stable in the thermodynamic limit, can set in only at much larger values of $W$ for standard disordered models~\cite{suntajs2020quantum,morningstar2021avalanches,sels2022bath} and the apparent localisation for finite systems at $W>W_c$ can be understood partially via many-body resonances~\cite{,gopalakrishnan2015lowfrequency,garratt2021resonances,crowley2022constructive,garratt2022resonant,long2022phenomenology} or alternatively via the proximity of the MBL phase to an Anderson localised one~\cite{vidmar2021phenomenology}.
 We take the view that the phenomenology observed at $W>W_c$ for system sizes accessible to ED persist in the thermodynamic limit, albeit for much larger $W$.
 We compute $C(r_A,r_B)$ and $\pu$ using a few eigenstates from the middle of the spectrum extracted from ED and average the data over several thousand samples.

 In Fig.~\ref{fig:s2}, we show $S^A_{2,\mathrm{ann}}$ for different $L$ and $W$.
 The data clearly shows that in the ergodic regime ($W<W_c$), the entanglement follows a volume law, $S^A_{2,\mathrm{ann}}\sim sL$ with $0<s\le (\ln 2)/2$ whereas in the MBL regime ($W>W_c$), it follows an area-law, $S^A_{2,\mathrm{ann}}\sim\mathcal{O}(1)$.
 Equivalently, for $W<W_c$, the average purity $\braket{\pu}\sim \nh^{-\gamma}$ where $\nh=2^L$ is the total Hilbert-space dimension and $0<\gamma\le 1/2$ whereas for $W>W_c$, $\braket{\pu}$ is independent of $L$.